Who you might see when you get here

 Our Sunday Service Moderator starts with announcements, followed by a call to worship when we light the chalice.
 During the service, you may see our Music Director, Minister, and one or more choirs.
 The greeters will pass the collection plate.
 We encourage guests who would like more contact with BRUU to place the Visitor Information Form into the collection basket.

-During the opening hymn or collection, we invite people to go to the front of the Sanctuary and light a candle, as a way to share Joys and Concerns silently.
+During the service, we invite people to go to the front of the Sanctuary and light a candle, as a way to share Joys and Sorrows silently.
 You’ll be able to see a significant percentage of the congregation, without having to look around.